Sweater: Nomenclature

 A sweater with an open front fastened by buttons or a zipper is generally called a cardigan, but the nomenclature for other styles in different dialects can be quite confusing.
 In British English, a sweater may also be called a pullover, jumper, or jersey.
 In the United States, however, "jumper" refers to a style of women's sleeveless dress, worn over a blouse or shirt, and "jersey" refers to a knit shirt, especially if part of an athletic uniform.
 If sleeveless, such a garment may be called a "slipover" or "tank top" in British English, while "tank top" in US English refers to a sleeveless shirt or undershirt.

 In the U.S. a sleeveless sweater may also be called a sweater vest, especially if it has a V-neck and somewhat formal appearance resembling a formal vest, a garment known as a waistcoat in the UK.
 In British English, "vest" refers to an undershirt.
-In South African English, a knitted sweater is always called a jersey', while sweater, when used, refers to a sweatshirt.
+In South African English, a knitted sweater is always called a jersey, while sweater, when used, refers to a sweatshirt.
 In the sport of ice hockey, the top of a hockey player's uniform had traditionally been a sweater; and even though modern hockey uniform tops are more commonly a jersey they are typically referred to as a "hockey sweater," regardless of the style, but frequently, in the U.S. it is called a hockey "jersey".

+In the U.K., a jersey, named for the British Crown Dependency of Jersey, which became a large exporter of knitted goods in the Elizabethan era, is usually close-fitting and machine knitted in contrast to a guernsey that is more often hand knit with a thicker yarn.